soumiknafiulferdous/Pattern-Recognition/README.md

 # Pattern Recognition

-These classifiers are used mainly for data vizualizatiin, manipulation and plotting.
+These classifiers are mainly used for data vizualizatiin, manipulation and plotting.

 Several data sets are used for training and testing the models.
-Data are plotted to figure out the result of testing in comparison with training in an organized way.
+Data are plotted in the graph to figure out the result of testing in comparison with training in an organized way.

 ## Naive Bayes Algorithm
 Data is predicted successfully according to naive bayes algorithm.